JJ/hoborg/text/text.md

 look for them when I arrive at my destination.
 Or rather they will look for me.

 Whatever, that's not going to be today.
-No, today I'm not gonna tell you about my joining the circus either.
+No, tonight I'm not gonna tell you about my joining the circus either.
 Which, by the way, at that precise moment I didn't really think it was going to be necessary.